1.1 Sets & Numbers

 [ \mathbb{Z} = \left\lbrace ...,-3,-2,-1,0,1,2,3,... \right\rbrace ]

-We can add and subtract integers as much as we like and the result will always be an integer.
+Notice that we can add and subtract integers as much as we like and the result is always an integer.

 QUICK CHECK